+This class is a blended learning class meaning we meet one day a week in the classroom and the other portion is asynchronous learning through online assignments and materials provided in the Canvas classroom.
 This class will consist of class discussions, group activities, lectures, videos, written assignments, quizzes, guest speakers, simulations, a midterm and a final exam.
 The assignments to follow in this syllabus are general instructions.
 See specific instructions for each assignment, which is highlighted in each section.